UCLALibrary/research-tips/_tutorials/2017-07-07-getting-started.markdown

     - Scholarship as Conversation
 # UCLA Library Core Competencies
 core-competencies:
-    - Define the goals, scope, and plan.
+    - Define the goals, scope, and plan
-    - Reflect on and refine the research process.
+    - Reflect on and refine the research process
 tags:
 - Getting started with research
 - getting started